dmitrynovik/NetEnumerableExtensions/README.md

 ```

 ## Dictionaries: one line retrieval
-Avoid redundant call of .Contains(key) to prevent exception.
+No need to call of .Contains(key) to prevent KeyNotFoundException.
+No need to do TryGetValue either - it takes a few lines.
 Get back NULL or any other default(TValue) if the key is missing
 ```
 var value = dictionary.GetOrDefault(key); // returns value | default(TValue)
 ```